caddyserver/website/src/docs/markdown/getting-started.md

 All [API endpoints](/docs/api) that load or change config are graceful with zero downtime.

-When using the command line, however, it may be tempting to use Ctrl+C to stop your server and then restart it again to pick up the new configuration.
+When using the command line, however, it may be tempting to use <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop your server and then restart it again to pick up the new configuration.
 Don't do this: stopping and starting the server is orthogonal to config changes, and will result in downtime.

 <aside class="tip">
 	Stopping your server will cause the server to go down.